adamfisk/LittleProxy/README.md

 ```java
 		HttpHeaders.setHeader(response, Names.CONNECTION, Values.CLOSE);
 ```
-With this trick, you can implement an UI to your application very easy.
+With this trick, you can implement a UI to your application very easy.

 If you want to create additional proxy servers with similar configuration but listening on different ports, you can clone an existing server.
 The cloned